(a)Aqueous acetic acid is neutralized by aqueous barium hydroxide.

-(b) Solid chromium (III) hydroxide reacts with aqueous nitric acid.
+(b) Solid chromium (III) hydroxide reacts with nitrous acid.

 Again, we have an acid reacting with a base, so we will get water and a salt as products.

-The salt here is chromium (III) nitrate.
+The salt here is chromium (III) nitrite.
 In net ionic form,

-(c) aqueous hypochlorous acid and aqueous calcium hydroxide react.
+(c) aqueous nitric acid and aqueous ammonia react.